ak-uow/dissertation-write-up/chapters/04-methodology.md

 The Persona, being a fictional yet beliveable for the experience being developed allows the design and development of software and experiences without disgining just for one person.
 While in this case only one Persona was created, the aim was to encapsulate in this fictional character the optimal qualities that it was supposed the perfect candidate for the advertisments would possess.
 There is a little bit of creative guess work involved in this stage, especially when creating a persona from scratch without having previous user research, from an earlier iteration to work with.
-Perefably, this kind of User Experience Research is continuous and iterative, changing and refining the understanding of the potential users.
+Preferably, this kind of User Experience Research is continuous and iterative, changing and refining the understanding of the potential users.

+The persona creation made use of a previously created template, that was re-used to create a brand new character to build the projects around.
+The sorts of traits you can see described in the persona are all that would make this person, were they real, potentially very receptive to novel forms of advertising instigated by an Internet of Things (IoT) enabled device.
+Melanie Thompson, as the persona was dubbed, was made to be a an adopter of mobile contactless payments, regular player of games (on consoles and smartphone), and a frequent sharer of personal experiences on Social Media;
+She was also designed to be keen on saving money or getting money back from existing loyalty schemes.
+A royalty free image was used to give the persona a face and all of the imagined personality was composited using LibreOffice Draw (an open-source alternative to Micrsosoft PowerPoint).

+!! insert persona image

 #### Wireframes